eipm/CIN/README.md

 ###   **Model Prediction and Evaluation**

 After tuning the hyperparameters from the last step and getting your final model.
-You can use load your saved model and make predictions and evaluate your model.
+You can load your saved model and make predictions and evaluate your model.

 ```bash
 from tensorflow.keras.models import load_model